Last updated on April 28th, 2023 at 01:35 pm

 My last piece of advice for low effort and budget marketing is to use templates.
 Truly, there’s no need to reinvent the wheel when it comes to marketing!
 So much content exists for free on the web, and mostly it’s just a matter of adding in your info and maybe switching up the colors to match your brand.
 Here are a few good places to find templates for things like a blog post, a company description, a marketing email template, and more.

 I hope these tips were helpful to you!
 Marketing doesn’t have to be super time consuming or expensive, but it should be thought out, structured, and measured if it’s going to be worth your time.
+For more marketing tips and ideas, check out our on-demand webinars featuring expert advice for staffing firms with our partners at ClearEdge Marketing: Marketing Bootcamp I, and Marketing Bootcamp II: Digital Marketing.

 Subscribe to the AP Resources Mailing List